 - San Francisco Asian Art Museum of San Francisco

-- ink and gold on paper
+- ink, gold paint on washi paper

 These screens are considered to be the most monumental works executed by Shikibu Terutada.
 In this painting, the subtle transition of the four seasons can been seen in a panoramic landscape from right to left, which are represented by plum tree, waterfalls, red leaves and snowy mountains.
 The world has distinctive atmosphere created by the meticulous rendering of rocks and trees together with gold richly applied onto the surface.